 -Plan ahead – This will save headaches down the line.
 Some of our most successful brands start planning as early August to ensure no opportunities slip through the cracks.
-Be sure to attend our free webinar if you want to crush your holiday ROI in three phases.
+Here’s our replay for The 3 Keys to Holiday Success to help you jump start your holiday marketing.

 -Understand your competition – Know who you’re competing against as they might be sending multiple emails throughout the day.
 The idea is to land at the perfect time for your customers to open the email and convert, which brings us to…

 -Consider emailing more than once a day – We have brands that email multiple times a day to catch different audiences.
 Remember, customers receiving mass amounts of promotional emails during the holidays so your emails will likely be lost in the mix.
 But there’s one simple thing you can do…